BruceWin/GDPRChallenge/README.md

 There is JavaScript on the account form that shows an alert when a legal hold is applied.
 The JavaScript also sets "Legal Hold Reason" to business required.

+## Dataverse Solution
+The solution is provided as both managed and unmanaged under the Dataverse Solutions folder.